Leynse/SFINCS/docs/output.rst

 - **Tip to check your model**: specify netcdf output and load in the sfincs_map.nc file (e.g. Quickplot, Panoply, Matlab, Python) and have a look at the variables 'zb' and 'msk'.
 Then you can see how SFINCS has interpreted the prodivided depfile and mskfile.
 Does map plots of these variables look weird?
 Probably something in your input file is not entirely correct!

+Besides model instabilities, other recurring problems might be:

+- A specified (forcing) file/parameters is not read in > check whether you specified the name (e.g. netamuamvfile   = netamuamv.nc ) with **ONLY SPACES** in between the keyword and argument.
+SFINCS does not interpret a mixture of spaces and tabs well.
+This may cause a file or parameter to be read in as 'none', whereafter this is not used in the model simulation as wanted.

 Output description
 ======================